THE LIFE COACH SCHOOL – Episode 319

 Yes, Bry and I disagree on some things.
 We disagree on some important things, in fact.
 But so do my children and I. And I think I work less on those relationships and resolving those disagreements than disagreements I have with Bryant.
 When Bry and I disagree, there is a really really good chance that he is right and I am wrong.
 But maybe I don’t consider that seriously when my children and I disagree.
 Let’s get into this, my friends.
 My curiosity is peaked.

-What things can we disagree on, that we don’t get mad at each other about?
+What things can the children and I disagree on, that we don’t get mad at each other about?
 We disagree on whether or not my taco soup is the best.
 Really.
 Five of the six of us agree that my soup is the best ever.
 One of the six has strong feelings against my soup.
 And that doesn’t hurt my feelings.
 That doesn’t cause a rift in our family.
 We have a good laugh over the dinner table, and then we all eat it anyway.
 Right?

 But when it comes to other things, we have a much harder time.